 If you are not a complete learner, then you should already be familiar with this type of workout.
 While this method might be the most basic rowing exercise, it works better and faster than most aerobic exercises like skiing, hiking or swimming.
-To row at steady state, you will normally start at a low rowing intensity and then move up gradually to a moderate level, and then back, repeating the process continuously for a certain period of time.
+To row at steady-state, you will normally start at a low rowing intensity and then move up gradually to a moderate level, and then back, repeating the process continuously for a certain period of time.
 Rowing this way can burn up anywhere between 390 to 450 calories in one hour, depending on your weight.

 Rowing at intervals

-When you feel comfortable with the steady state rowing, you can accelerate your efforts by working out on intervals but at a high rowing level.
+When you feel comfortable with the steady-state rowing, you can accelerate your efforts by working out on intervals but at a high rowing level.
 Here, you will be required to constantly switch from between very short periods of high-intensity rowing to longer periods of low-intensity rowing.
-So instead of working out between low to moderate levels as observed in steady state, you alternate between low to high rowing levels.
+So instead of working out between low to moderate levels as observed in steady-state, you alternate between low to high rowing levels.
 The short burst of high-intensity rowing is actually what makes this method more powerful for toning up.

-Apart from burning more calories, you also get to spend lesser time in each rowing session compared to rowing at steady state.
-To start, do some warm up for 5 minutes and then quickly increase the intensity as high as possible, maintaining the same tempo for at least 30 seconds.
+Apart from burning more calories, you also get to spend lesser time in each rowing session compared to rowing at a steady state.
+To start, do some warm-up for 5 minutes and then quickly increase the intensity as high as possible, maintaining the same tempo for at least 30 seconds.
 Then, alternate by lowering your intensity to effort level for 30 seconds, and then go high again.
 Repeat the process for 9 – 14 minutes depending on how much you are willing to take in.
 Rest a bit for 4-5 minutes after the last interval before repeating the cycle again.
 If you are dogged enough, then you can go for more than one hour with each workout session.